cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

     k.MustAddToLeaderboard(ctx, winnerInfo)
 }
 ```

 Your leaderboard is updated and saved.
 Job done.

-## v1 to v2 Player Info Migration Helper
+## v1 to v2 player information migration helper

-Job done?
-Well, there remains the issue of the genesis migration, the whole point of this exercise.
-All that you did up to now is just to prepare your v2.
-Let's work on the migration, first of the player info.
+More, a job almost done.
+There remains the issue of the genesis migration, the whole point of this exercise.
+So, let's get right to it.

+Your v2 is prepared.
+Now, it is time to work on the migration.
+First, tackle the migration of the player information.

-When migrating, you will be handed a giant _v1_ genesis, which contains all the games so far.
+When migrating, you will be handed a giant _v1_ genesis, which contains all the games played so far.
 You have to go through them all and build the `PlayerInfoList` part of the _v2_ genesis.
-As you go through games you need to do `+1` on the relevant player stats.
+As you go through games, you need to do `+1` on the relevant player stats.
 Past games did not save whether a game ended in a forfeit, so here it is only possible to count wins and losses.
-Given the need to call up player infos by their id, it make sense to pick a `map[string]*types.PlayerInfo` data type to do the work.
+Given the need to call up player information by their ID, it makes sense to pick a `map[string]*types.PlayerInfo` data type.

-So create a function that gets or creates a new `PlayerInfo`:
+Beginn with creating a function that gets or creates a new `PlayerInfo`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/migrations/v1tov2/winning_players_builder.go#L9-L20]
 func getOrNewPlayerInfo(infoSoFar *map[string]*types.PlayerInfo, playerIndex string) (playerInfo *types.PlayerInfo) {